TeachBooks/Manual/book/features/apa.md

 For more options on the in-line citation style, see https://jupyterbook.org/en/stable/content/citations.html#change-the-in-line-citation-style.

-### Known Issue
+### Known Issues

+Two issues are known:
-During the build, warning will be raised with `...
+- During the build, warning will be raised with `...
 WARNING: duplicate label for keys ...`.
 In most cases, these warnings can be ignored.
 As noted above, the book will not build references properly
+- In case you have both an `.ipynb` and `.md` version of a file, the `.md` version will always be used whenever this extension is used.
+This reomved the possibility to show code outputs.

 ## Implementation